 The proposed work is a new structure within an established district.
-The existing structure to be demolished has been evaluated to "Not meet CEQA's significance criteria," as "the property does not qualify as a historic resource1."
 Therefore, the evaluation at hand should be based only on the CHB's criteria for an appropriate addition to the St. Rose Historic Preservation district.
 The Santa Rosa Cultural Heritage Board establishes the following criteria for evaluation that we now compare with the proposed design: